 I've been supporting the film community for many years through my books, my YouTube channel, my website, and through emails, explaining how to make and use developers, stops, and fixes, and I'm very happy indeed that many do.
-However, I got to thinking months ago about expanding my support to those who don't want to make their own solutions but want to be able to procure the best at a very reasonable price.
-So in summer 2022 I found and made contact with Peter Hogan, the man who owns the Barry Thornton (and his own) formulas, to ask if I could make and provide this range of pyro staining formulas, developers I know are of high quality.
-These developers had been lost, for many years in the UK and European markets being only available in the states from the Photographer's Formulary.
+However, I got to thinking months ago about expanding my support to those who don't want to make their own solutions but want to be able to procure the very best pyro developers at a reasonable price.
+So in summer 2022 I found and made contact with Peter Hogan, the man who owns the Barry Thornton (and his own) formulas and licensed them.

-I send these developers all over the world.
+I make all my developers fresh for you and send them all over the world.

 If you can't order for your country please contact me and I'll add your country to my shop.